-Origin Mystery of Perplexing Tarim Basin Mummies Solved with DNA Study
+Origin Mystery of Controversial Tarim Basin Mummies Was Solved With DNA

 Located in northwestern China’s Xinjiang region, the Tarim Basin is a rich confluence of geology, history, and culture.
 In fact, it is speculated that this region may be one of the last to be inhabited in Asia.
 The region acquired international renown in the 1990s when hundreds of naturally mummified remains were discovered.
 Dating back to between 2,000 BC and 200 AD, these Tarim Basin mummies had a seemingly “Western” appearance.
 In order to solve this mystery and understand the origins of these first settlers in the basin, experts used genome sequencing.
-Their results have now been published in the journal Nature.
+In 2021, their results were published in the journal Nature.

 DNA Analysis of Tarim Basin Mummies Helps Solve Long-Standing Mystery